coldmayo/40kAI/README.md

 	- If a unit fails a Battle shock test, the player can use this strategem so the unit is not effected by it
 - Smokescreen
 	- Gives all models in unit the Benefit of Cover and the Stealth ability until the end of their opponent's next turn
+- Heroic Intervention
+	- The player can select one of their units and use 2 CP to charge an enemy unit while they are in combat with another unit.
+So essentailly the player can switch units in combat.
+This only works if the unit is within 6 inches of the enemy.
+### Factions

 Current factions available are:
 - Space Marines